ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    source etc/lmod-setup.sh gaea
    source etc/lmod-setup.csh gaea

 If users execute one of the above commands on systems that don't need it, it will not cause any problems (it will simply do a ``module purge``).

 From here on, ``Lmod`` is ready to load the modulefiles needed by the SRW App.
 These modulefiles are located in the ``modulefiles`` directory.
-To load the necessary modulefile for a specific ``<platform>`` using ``<compiler>``, run:
+To load the necessary modulefile for a specific ``<platform>`` using a given ``<compiler>``, run:

 .. code-block:: console

-   module use <path/to/>modulefiles
+   module use <path/to/modulefiles>
    module load build_<platform>_<compiler>

-where ``<path/to/modulefiles/directory>`` is the full path to the ``modulefiles`` directory.
+where ``<path/to/modulefiles/>`` is the full path to the ``modulefiles`` directory.

 This will work on Level 1 systems, where a modulefile is available in the ``modulefiles`` directory.
 On Level 2-4 systems, users will need to modify certain environment variables, such as the path to HPC-Stack, so that the SRW App can find and load the appropriate modules.
 For systems with Lmod installed, one of the current ``build_<platform>_<compiler>`` modulefiles can be copied and used as a template.
 To check whether Lmod is installed, run ``echo $LMOD_PKG``, and see if it outputs a path to the Lmod package.
-On systems without Lmod, users can modify or set the required environment variables with the ``export`` or ``setenv`` commands despending on whether they are using a bash or csh/tcsh shell, respectively:
+On systems without Lmod, users can modify or set the required environment variables with the ``export`` or ``setenv`` commands, depending on whether they are using a bash or csh/tcsh shell, respectively:

 .. code-block::

    export <VARIABLE_NAME>=<PATH_TO_MODULE>
    setenv <VARIABLE_NAME> <PATH_TO_MODULE>

-However, building the SRW App without Lmod is not supported for this release.
+Note that building the SRW App without Lmod is not supported for this release.
+It should be possible to do so, but it has not been tested.
 Users are encouraged to install Lmod on their system.

 .. _BuildCMake:

 Build the Executables Using CMake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+After setting up the build environment in the preceding section, users need to build the executables required to run the SRW App.
 In the ``ufs-srweather-app`` directory, create a subdirectory to hold the build's executables:

 .. code-block:: console